akshitagupta04/fpga-rtl-projects/Learning-Lab/01-Blinking-LED-CmodA7/README.md

 ---

 ## Physical Analysis (Post-Implementation)
-After routing the design on the Artix-7 35T, formal Timing and Power analyses were conducted to confirm physical hardware reliability:
+After routing the design on the Artix-7 35T, timing and power reports were generated to confirm physical hardware reliability:

 ### Timing Summary (STA)
 The design met all user-specified timing constraints with significant margin.